The Path to Love

 Through touch, multiple neuronal messages are transmitted to our brains stimulating the production of hormones (chemical and emotional energy) that provide physical and emotional good feelings.

-When I work with a couple in Couple’s or Sex Therapy, I often ask them to give each other hand and/or face massages.
+When I work with a couple, I often ask them to give each other hand and/or face massages.
 You might think, ‘What’s the big deal?’
 But the simple act of giving or receiving a hand massage tells us a story.

 I ask each partner to first rub their own hands together enough to feel the energy and aliveness between the palms which are held several inches apart.
 The energy which is felt is called Prana or Chi by ancient and current practices of Yoga or Chi Gung.
 Once a participant feels their own prana energy, they are more able to detect that energy in their partner’s body.